 I am quite confident that a vast majority of you have never tried sand-boarding on the ashes of an active volcano.
 Although I could not find it listed in my travel insurance adventure activities, it was tempting.
 You can hire a board from Tanna Tree Top Lodge*.
 We ended up not having time to do it as we got caught up in discovering local traditions in villages.

 Estimated cost of this option for a couple: 78,000 VT

 + 33,000 VT (Tanna volcano tour fee incl. transfer)

 If you are not an outdoor lover and need a level of comfort with a hot shower, you will have to stay on the west coast of Tanna island.
-You can book a tour from your resort that will arrange the transport and the visit of Tanna volcano.
+You can book a tour from your resort that will arrange the transport and the visit to Tanna volcano.
 We had a lovely stay at the locally owned Rocky Ridge Bungalows*.
-They offer a simple room with a private bathroom, a hot shower, and a terrace with sea view.
+They offer a simple room with a private bathroom, a hot shower, and a terrace with a sea view.
 If you want to upgrade, check out the White Grass Ocean Resort* or the Rockwater Resort*.

 If you want to experience more of Tanna in the comfort of a resort and without spending time organising your trip, check out this 4-day tour package that you can book online for $630* per person (+flights).

 3. Scenic flight from Port Vila